bacalhau-project/bacalhau/docs/getting-started/installation.md

 _ See the [full example](../examples/workload-onboarding/bacalhau-docker-image/index.md) for installing and running bacalhau on Docker. _

-:::warning
+:::info
-The "latest" tag is just a tag for a given version of Bacalhau, [referring to a release](https://github.com/bacalhau-project/bacalhau/releases) or Docker image with the "latest" tag.
-Therefore, if your machine has already pulled a "latest" image with an older version tagged as latest, it won't download it again.
-To run a specific version, use the command `docker run -it ghcr.io/bacalhau-project/bacalhau:v0.3.23` (this will run version 0.3.23)
+The "latest" tag signifies a specific Bacalhau [release](https://github.com/bacalhau-project/bacalhau/releases) or Docker image.
+If your machine has an older "latest" version, it won't re-download.
+To run a particular version, use: `docker run -it ghcr.io/bacalhau-project/bacalhau:v0.3.23` (for version 0.3.23).
 :::

 ### Verify the Installation